 Burney describes: breakfasting with Fuller in his apartment on the Steyn (sic); going to the parade to see the muster; dining with Fuller & the Thrales at the home of Major John Baker Holroyd also on the Steyn; a trip to Lewes to visit the Shelleys, cousins of Hester Thrale, where they meet Fuller awaiting a meeting of militia officers with the Duke of Richmond.
 (Frances Burney, Journals and Letters, pp 116 - 119)

-The menace of a potential French invasion intensified between 1793 -1815 during the revolutionary and Napoleonic Wars, interrupted for a brief 14 months by the Treaty of Amiens
+The menace of a potential French invasion intensified between 1793 -1815 during the Revolutionary and Napoleonic Wars, interrupted for a brief fourteen months by the Treaty of Amiens (1802 – 1803).

 On 1 May 1794, a meeting of prominent people was held in Lewes and it was resolved that volunteer infantry and cavalry troops were to be raised for the defence of the county of Sussex.
 By the end of 1795, nine troops of Sussex Gentlemen and Yeomanry Cavalry were raised, followed by an additional four in 1798.